eag1ex/pocket.js/readme.md

 #### About

--   Easy to use, lightly sophisticated Pocket.js redistribution controller, allowing you to probe data with status management.
--   Well documented, clean beautified code.
--   You assign tasks associated to individual `Probes` controlled by `Pocket.js`, once your payload status is: `complete`, `await ready(id)` can be resolved.
+Easy to use, slightly sophisticated Pocket.js redistribution utility framework, allowing you to probe data with status management, well documented, clean beautified code.
+You assign tasks associated to individual `Probes` controlled by `Pocket.js`, once your payload status is: `complete`, `await ready(id)` can be resolved.

 #### Why use it

--   Project is status driven, requires tasks to complete
+-   Project is status driven and pattern driven, requires tasks to complete
-    -   many iterating, looping thru data
 -   Specify `tasks`, and receive results by assignment
--   Manage each task ( Probe/task ) states and resolutions
+-   Manage task ( Probe/task ) states and resolutions
 -   Re/distribution of data/scheduled assignments to different areas of your code
--   Creative flexibility - _make your work easier and justifiable_, simply more fun
+-   Flexibility - _make your work easier and justifiable_, simply more fun
--   Easy to use, user friendly, chaining mythology
+-   Easy to use, with chaining mythology
--   Consider each task of the Pocket to be a campaign that you are running, once all campaigns are `complete=>send` Pocket will resolve().
+-   Consider each Probe task of Pocket.js a campaign you are running, once all campaigns `complete to send` Pocket will resolve(). your assignment
+-   ** All tests passing**

 #### Stack